-- Seed.
-The seed life history stage is currently not used by any behavior, but is available if there is a need to model seeds as individuals. - Seedling.
+- Seed. - Seedling.
 Seedlings are defined as trees less than the height set in the parameter Max Seedling Height (meters) (normally 1.35 meters, thus seedlings have no DBH).
-Their primary size measurement is the diameter at 10 cm height. - Sapling.
+Their primary size measurement is the diameter at 10 cm height (diam10). - Sapling.
 Saplings are defined as having a DBH greater than 0 and less than the Minimum adult DBH defined in the tree parameters.
 Seedlings and saplings are sometimes referred to collectively as "juveniles".

 - Adult.
 Adults are defined as having a DBH equal to or greater than the Minimum adult DBH defined in the tree parameters. - Stump.
-Stumps are saplings or adults that have been cut by the Harvest behavior.
-Stumps exist only for the timestep in which they were created, and then disappear. - Snag.
+Stumps are saplings or adults that have been cut by the Harvest behavior. - Snag.
 Snags are standing dead trees.
 They can be produced when saplings and adults die due to normal tree mortality or a disturbance event, such as disease.
 Only adult trees become snags.
 See below for more on how trees become snags. - Woody debris.
 Woody debris comes from fallen snags.
-Currently, no behavior uses woody debris and it is not actually created.
+Currently, no behavior uses woody debris and this is a placeholder stage only.
+It is not created at this time.

-Tree life history stage transitioning - growth and death
+Tree life history stage transitioning - growth